craftweg/website/priv/posts/2018-09-10-oberbaum-bridge.md

 ---
 title: 'Drawing - Oberbaumbrücke'
-excerpt: Before I fell in love with tech and computers, I used to draw a lot.
+description: Before I fell in love with tech and computers, I used to draw a lot.
 I'm bringing that habit back and this is one of my most recent drawings, the so-known Oberbaum bridge in Berlin.
 It's drawn with water color.
 categories: [berlin, oberbaum, water color, painting]
 ---